Simplified Two-Dimensional Model for Global Atmospheric Dynamics: Chern-Simons single layer model

 Radiation also depends on the albedo and emissivity of surface features like oceans, forests, deserts, ice fields, etc. These features could be taken into account assuming $E$ to be a function of the position,

 where $\mathcal{E}$ is the net energy arriving at the Earth and $\varphi$ is a dimensionless function that accounts for the local differences of surface.
 This local inhomogeniety becomes less relevant for atmospheric layers well above the surface.
+Moreover, for the sake of simplicity, in this study we will neglect this effect by using $\varphi=1$.
 If the function $E(t,\vec{x})$ is known, equation \eqref{eq:heat-transfer} can be integrated using the standard methods.
+Energy, as described in \eqref{eq:E}, will be used as a forcing term in section \ref{sec:sphericalcoords}.
+In addition, section \ref{sec:energybalance} describes the energy balance in detail.